Chroniosuchus: Description

-Dorsal armor
+Dorsal armour

 The dorsal osteoderms or armored scutes, are rectangular in shape with a semicircular anterior.
 The scutes have articulations and locks between them, and their terminology and minutiae are described by V.K.
 Golubev.
 The articulations with neighboring scutes are located on the ventral side, and the dorsal surface is strongly sculptured while the ventral surface of wings is smooth and contains many small openings.
 "The scutes have very wide wings and cover practically the whole upper part of the trunk.
 The tail scutes are narrower, the last of which lack wings.
 A long smooth strip extends about a third of the whole wing length along the posterior dorsal edge and represents the overlap area for the next wing of the scute."
 Chroniosuchus is noted to have pitted scutes by Golubev.

 Skull

 The skull was highly specialized and is characterized by a triangular shape with a short snout and large orbits.
 The skull had numerous fenestrae, or openings, which made it lightweight and allowed for better muscle attachment points.
 The lower jaw was also highly specialized and had two pairs of tusks that extended from the lower jaw.
 The teeth were small and pointed anteroventrally, and the palate was highly ornamented with numerous ridges and pits.
-It is thought that the chroniosuchus was about 1.5m in length, and Golubev describes the chronosuchius paradoxus as "small-sized".
+It is thought that the Chroniosuchus was about 1.5m in length, and Golubev describes C. paradoxus as "small-sized".